Wakanda/wakanda-extensions/README.md

 Please visit our [extension forum](http://forum.wakanda.org/forumdisplay.php?27-Studio-Extensions) if you have any suggestion/question/problem.

-An useful [online document] (http://doc.wakanda.org/Wakanda-Studio-Extensions/Wakanda-Studio-Extensions.100-872838.en.html) may help you to make your extension in 2 minutes.
+An useful [online document] (http://doc.wakanda.org/Wakanda-Studio-Extensions/Wakanda-Studio-Extensions.100-872838.en.html) will help you to make your extension in 2 minutes.

 Enjoy